EJN, Press Council raise awareness about migration reporting

 As well as presenting the findings of the EJN’s recent Moving Stories report, which reviewed how media in 14 countries plus the European Union, cover migration there was special screening of “Sea of pictures” a documentary about how the images of Aylan Kurdi, the Syrian child who drowned trying to reach Europe, became shared so widely and became a symbol of the refugee crisis.

-This film, and the debate afterwards with the documentary’s producer, Misja Pekel, explored the ethics of using such images with interviewees including the photographer who took some of the know famous images, EJN director Aidan White and Human Rights Watch’s Peter Bouckaert, who played a key role in the dissemination of the images on social media.
+This film, and the debate afterward with the documentary’s producer, Misja Pekel, explored the ethics of using such images with interviewees including the photographer who took some of the know famous images, EJN director Aidan White and Human Rights Watch’s Peter Bouckaert, who played a key role in the dissemination of the images on social media.

 In an article for Human Rights Watch about the image, Peter wrote: